ocaml/dune/doc/coq.rst

   a *workspace*.
 Only public theories coming from scopes are added to the database of all public theories in the current workspace.

   The public theory database allows theories to depend on theories that are in a different scope.
-Thus, you can depend on theories belonging to another :ref:`dune-project` as long as they share a common scope under another :ref:`dune-project` file or a :ref:`dune-workspace` file.
+Thus, you can depend on theories belonging to another :doc:`/reference/files/dune-project/index` as long as they share a common scope under another :doc:`/reference/files/dune-project/index` file or a :doc:`/reference/files/dune-workspace/index` file.

   Doing so is usually as simple as placing a Coq project within the scope of another.
 This process is termed *composition*.
 See the :ref:`interproject